 Well, fancy that.

 Throughout this document smoking is considered as a disease, which manifestly it is not, for which sufferers will be glad to submit to any treatment or ‘intervention’ that has a reasonable hope of success.
-The various forms of counselling, nicotine products, and drugs are assessed by the ‘evidence’ and graded in their perceived degrees of effectiveness.
+The various forms of counselling, nicotine products, and drugs are assessed by the ‘evidence’ and graded by their perceived degrees of effectiveness.
 But these interventions are only potentially of benefit for those smokers who choose to submit to them, and even for those who do, willpower is still required to refrain from smoking.

 Furthermore, what does it mean that ‘over 60 per cent of smokers want to quit’?
-As I explain in Chapter 2 of my book, Stop Smoking: Real Help at Last, depending on how you ask the question, you will get answers indicating that everyone or no one wants to quit.
+As I explain in Chapter 2 of my book, Stop Smoking: Real Help at Last, depending on how you ask the question, you will get answers indicating that everyone, or no one, wants to quit.
 And even if the 60 per cent figure is true, what about the 40 per cent who apparently don’t want to quit?
 What can we do to help them?
 Or are they beyond help?
 Furthermore, as I also describe in the above-mentioned book, in Chapter 3 called ‘The Magic Wand Dilemma’, we could have a situation like this:

 I could say to the smoker: ‘I have here a magic wand which, with your permission, I shall wave while making a ritual incantation.
 There will be a puff of smoke (!), the spell will immediately take effect, and you will never want to smoke again, but everything else in your life will be unchanged.
 Shall I wave the magic wand?’
 The answer will be no.’